nandani-simform/LMS_Python_Training/README.md

 2. AMEND: Amending a commit is a way to modify the most recent commit we have made in our current branch.
-This can be helpful if yowe need to edit the commit message or if we forgot to include changes in the commit. git commit --amend
+This can be helpful if yowe need to edit the commit message or if we forgot to include changes in the commit.

+                    git commit --amend
-                Text editor will open, edit the commit messge then save it.
-To chow on github push it - git push --force origin git_practical2
+                Text editor will open, edit the commit message then save it.
+To show on github push it - git push --force origin git_practical2